gaps-closure/gaps-closure.github.io/docs/C/03-07-verifier.md

 function-by-function, that the generated code and its annotations have been paritioned without undue modification and will thus behave like the refactored code.
-The tool, written in [Haskell](https://www.haskell.org/)@haskell, loads both programs then starts establishing their equivalence.
-As it proceeds, it construct a modular, bottom-up proof in the [Z3](https://github.com/Z3Prover/z3/wiki)@Z3 theorem prover that is both checked as the tool proceeds and written out in [SMT-LIB](http://smtlib.cs.uiowa.edu/) format, a human- and machine-readable format suitable for auditing.
+The tool, written in [Haskell](https://www.haskell.org/), loads both programs then starts establishing their equivalence.
+As it proceeds, it construct a modular, bottom-up proof in the [Z3](https://github.com/Z3Prover/z3/wiki) theorem prover that is both checked as the tool proceeds and written out in [SMT-LIB](http://smtlib.cs.uiowa.edu/) format, a format that can audited both manually and by Z3 or another theorem prover able to read and check SMT-LIB files.

 ![ECT/ParTV Workflow](docs/C/images/ect-workflow.png)